mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 ### Configuring inputs:

 There are a few techniques that can make working with `ghpythonlib.components` easier.
 It is quite helpful and simplifies the code greatly if the proper [Type Hint]({{ site.baseurl }}/guides/rhinopython/ghpython-component/#advanced-input-properties) is set on the Input of the Python component.
 Setting the Type Hint to a specific data type will give the script direct access to the objects.
 Without the Type Hint a lot more data checking and conversion may be necessary.
 For instance in a case where `points` are expected as input, set Type Hint > Point3D.
-This assures the GhPython components passes in actual point objects to python.
+This assures the GhPython components passes in actual point objects to Python.
 This is especially important for any inputs expecting geometry objects.

 Inputs also should be set properly for [Object Access, List Access, or Tree Access]({{ site.baseurl }}/guides/rhinopython/ghpython-component/#advanced-input-properties).
 Setting the Object vs List level access is important for make sure the GhPython code gets objects one at a time, or as a whole list of objects all at once.